bcperth01/blogV1/readme.md

 5. Allow visitors to add comments to posts
 6. Add a nav bar with a Home Page and About Page
 7. Make the site responsive (maybe)
-8. Figure out how to deploy
+8. Figure out how to deploy and do it
+9. Stop saving the HTML in the database, instead use mardown-it to generate it on the fly
+10. Add a `publish` status/workflow so that only published blogs can be seen by visitors